andreabellavia/andreabellavia.github.io/README.md

 These are some talks and presentations covering several of my current and past research activities:

+- <a href="RSA_Bellavia.pdf">Evaluating complex interactions in environmental and occupational epidemiology, HSPH, December 2019

  - <a href="SER_talk.pdf">Integrating methods for environmental mixtures in mediation analysis</a>, SER, June 2018

  - <a href="bellavia_usdohad2018.pdf">Quantifying the contribution of environmental factors in health disparities</a>, UsDOHaD, October 2018